connected-me/droneio-k8s/README.md

+## Drone.io  by Harness
+Drone.io is a CI/CD tool that seems to integrate well with gitea.
+I am still figuring it out, but you can see for yourself at https://www.drone.io/

 #### This is the process I used to deploy to my cluster. you will need to make changes for yours.

 Follow along at https://youtu.be/lRae2jJfuqA